sinakhodadad92/summ_ai_backend_challenge/Readme.md

    - **Problem**: Translating HTML content while maintaining the structure of the document was challenging, especially when dealing with complex nested tags.
    - **Solution**: By using `BeautifulSoup`, we effectively identified and translated only the inner text of tags, ensuring that the overall HTML structure was preserved.

+2. **Finding a Suitable Translation API**:

+   - **Problem**: Due to the prior utilization of my free trial for the `Google Cloud Translation` API in other research projects, I was unable to leverage it for this initiative.
+Early attempts with the `Googletrans` API revealed significant challenges, notably with missing punctuation in translations, particularly when targeting Spanish (ES).
+   - **Solution**: Switched to the `DeepL` API, which provided better overall translation quality, though it still had some issues with capitalization and translating to certain languages like Arabic.

 ## Testing

 ### Running Tests